 What's my home worth?

 88 posts tagged with For-Buyers:

-Here are four great reasons to consider buying a home today instead of waiting.1.
+Spring has sprung, and it’s a great time to buy a home!
+Here are four reasons to consider buying today instead of waiting.1.
 Prices Will Continue to Rise

-CoreLogic’s latest Home Price Insights report reveals that home prices have appreciated by 6.2% over the last 12 months.
-The same report predicts that prices will continue to increase at a rate of 5.1% over the next year.
+CoreLogic’s latest U.S. Home Price Insights reports that home prices have appreciated by 4.4% over the last 12 months.
+The same report predicts that prices will continue to increase at a rate of 4.6% over the next year.

 Home values will continue to appreciate for years.
 Waiting no longer makes sense.2.
 Mortgage Interest Rates Are Projected to Increase